Spectral-partitioned Kohn-Sham density functional theory: Application to warm- and hot-dense matter

 \subsection{Convergence of pressure}

-Figure~\ref{fig:press}(a) and (b) show the relative errors in pressure values of the H lattice at temperature 100~eV, and of the Be lattice at $T=200$~eV, calculated with and without spectral partitioning of the DM as a function of $N_{\kappa}$.
+Figures~\ref{fig:press}(a) and (b) show the relative errors in pressure values of the H lattice at temperature 100~eV, and of the Be lattice at $T=200$~eV, calculated with and without spectral partitioning of the DM as a function of $N_{\kappa}$.
 The spDFT-HEG calculations are conducted using a broadening width $\tau_s = 0.2$~eV.
 Figure~\ref{fig:press}(a) demonstrates a dramatic improvement of the accuracy when spDFT-HEG is used to account for thermal occupations at high spectral energies.
-As a result, in the warm-dense regime, the computational cost of the calculations can be brought down significantly with little loss of accuracy.
+As a result, in the warm-dense regime, the computational cost of the calculations can be brought down significantly.

 Note that the electron specific volume (volume per electron) of the Be lattice in this study is 1.4~\AA $^3$, which is almost six times smaller than that of the H lattice of 8~\AA $^3$.
-Examining Fig.~\ref{fig:press}(b), we find that the relative error in the calculated pressure of Be via the spDFT-HEG method is clearly much higher than for H. This indicates that higher densities require larger number of KS bands per electron to reach a given accuracy.
+Examining Fig.~\ref{fig:press}(b), we find that the relative error in the calculated pressure of Be via the spDFT-HEG method is clearly much higher than for H. This indicates that higher densities require a larger number of KS bands per electron to reach a given accuracy.
 Nevertheless, the relative error of the spDFT-HEG method for Be never exceeds 1$\%$ even for $N_{\kappa}=2.5$.

 The temperature dependence of the relative error in calculated pressure of the Be lattice using spDFT-HEG is shown in Fig.~\ref{fig:pressT}(a).
 It can be seen that between temperatures 100 eV and 1000 eV, the percentage error in pressure may be reduced by as much as 4 times.
-This result will be further validatede in subsection~\ref{sec:energy_conv}, where the variational (with SP-entropy) and non-variational (with FD-entropy) electronic free-energies as well as their convergences with $N_{\kappa}$ are compared.
-It will be demonstrated that for a given $N_{\kappa}$, the free-energy error in units of thermal energy is smaller the higher the temperature, contrary to recent findings in the context of the ext-FPMD method \cite{Abinit, Abinit1, Abinit2}.
-This demonstrates the practical value of the rigor introduced by the spDFT framework.
+This result will be further validated in section~\ref{sec:energy_conv}, where the variational (with SP-entropy) and non-variational (with FD-entropy) electronic free-energies as well as their convergences with $N_{\kappa}$ are compared.
+It will be demonstrated that, for a given $N_{\kappa}$, the free-energy error in units of thermal energy is smaller at higher temperatures, contrary to recent findings in the context of the ext-FPMD method \cite{Abinit, Abinit1, Abinit2}.
+This demonstrates the practical value of the rigor and consistency provided by the spDFT framework.

 In conclusion, while the relative error in the calculations of pressure using spDFT-HEG diminish markedly with increasing temperature, higher densities require more KS bands to reach a given level of accuracy.